 Many of my tandas were with more experienced followers.
 I think I managed to follow Diego’s advice to lead more pauses, and I realised this, like many things in tango, is a matter of confidence.
 I was worried before that followers might be waiting for me to get on with it, but even when they played with just tiny little movements in the suspension, it felt beautiful.

-I had a similar experience with other very experienced followers.
-Including my last tanda, taking a chance with a follower I didn’t know.
+On my last tanda, I took a chance with a follower I didn’t know.
 By that time, there were very few people still dancing, and I’d thought I was ready to go home, but then some lovely music began playing.
 I looked around and there was one follower free, so I cabeceod her and we had a really beautiful tanda – including an almost empty floor with loads of room to walk!
 I will definitely add her to my ‘must cabeceo’ list.

 A great evening.
 I danced every single tanda I wanted to, and enjoyed chatting the rest of the time.
 Barman, whatever the tango gods are drinking this week, it’s on me.